The Singleton

 "Maya, I love you."

-"I know.
-I know you do.
+"I know you do.
 Go to bed."

 He did not go to bed.
 He went to the garage.